1. Startups

 An assistant professor in the University of Denver's Department of Psychology and the paper's lead author, Daniel Storage observed, "Stereotypes that portray brilliance as a male trait are likely to hold women back across a wide range of prestigious careers."

 However, that is not the case for Roolin Njotosetiadi.
-As one of the few female students in mechanical engineering major of Nanyang Technological University, it is never been much of an issue for her to climb the educational ladder along with the other male group.
+As one of the few female students in mechanical engineering major of Nanyang Technological University, it has never been much of an issue for her to climb the educational ladder along with the other male group.
 The spirit and unconditional effort are what carried her to the C-Suite position at one of the leading logistics companies in Indonesia, Logisly.

 Women in the workforce

 Globally, women are underrepresented in corporations, and the share of women decreases with each step up the corporate hierarchy.
-However, many companies have shown their commitment to gender equality by establishing family-friendly policies and facilitating women’s careers and professional networks.
+However, many companies have demonstrated their commitment to gender equality by establishing family-friendly policies and facilitating women's careers and professional networks.
 For example, pregnancy leave and other office facilities such as nursing room and so on.

 Nevertheless, unconscious gender bias continues to impact women in the workplace, and more must be done to enable highly skilled women to advance into leadership positions.
 As quoted from The Economic Times, in 2010, women formed only eight percent of the logistics workforce which has steadily increased to 20 percent in 2018.